-The UK is embarking on an ambitious program to construct new nuclear power plants, starting with the construction of EDF’s Hinckley Point C in the South West.
+The UK is embarking on an ambitious program to construct new nuclear power plants, starting with the construction of EDF’s Hinkley Point C in the South West.
 Simultaneously, the next stage of fusion power is underway with the construction of ITER in France.
 There is a growing need for new engineers, physicists and materials science to join the growing nuclear sector in the UK and across the globe.
 The MSc in nuclear science and engineering is designed to give students a broad backing in the scientific and engineering considerations in nuclear fission and fusion plants, using a hand-tailored selection of nuclear focused lecture courses, site visits and research projects.
-Here’s what a few graduates from the MSc in Nuclear Science and Engineering had to say about the course:
+Here’s what a few graduates from the MSc in nuclear science and engineering had to say about the course:

 Environmental radioactivity, radionuclide contamination and nuclear science were a big part of my undergraduate study in Environmental Geoscience which drew me to the MSc.
 The opportunity to utilise the industry links provided by the MSc would allow me to gain a strong start to a career in nuclear.

-I am undertaking a PhD in the Interface Analysis Centre within the Bristol University School of Physics for the next 3 years and after, I intend to remain in the nuclear industry working on nuclear material science and settle in the South-West.
+I am undertaking a PhD in the Interface Analysis Centre within the University of Bristol School of Physics for the next 3 years and after, I intend to remain in the nuclear industry working on nuclear material science and settle in the South West.

 The MSc gave me the strong practical and analytical skills required for further research that led to me undertaking a PhD.
 The numerous guest lectures, conference visits and the physics, engineering, environmental and material science approaches to the units gave me a great understanding of each aspect of the nuclear industry.

 The Nuclear Industry is an innovative an exciting area to work and the MSc was the first opportunity to study in a nuclear field at Bristol.